You Need to go slow to go fast

-ICSI and Stratis Health have combined practice facilitation resources to bring together a mix of primary and specialty care provider organizations for quality improvement activities as part of a $45 million State Innovation Model (SIM) cooperative agreement.
+At the end of June 2017, ICSI and Stratis Health completed this project that involved providing practice facilitation resources to help a group of primary and specialty care provider organizations with quality improvement activities as part of the $45 million State Innovation Model (SIM) cooperative agreement.
 The Minnesota Department of Health and the Minnesota Department of Human Services received this award in 2013 from the Center for Medicare and Medicaid Innovation (CMMI) to help implement the Minnesota Accountable Health Model.

-Six organizations, comprised of eight clinics and approximately 84 physicians and other providers, are working on quality improvement activities.
-Participants are located across the state of Minnesota, and their focus areas for improvement work include total cost of care, chronic disease management, health care home certification, health IT, behavioral health integration, alternative care models and/or general quality improvement.
+Participants on this project were located across the state of Minnesota, and their focus areas for improvement work included total cost of care, chronic disease management, health care home certification, health IT, behavioral health integration, alternative care models and/or general quality improvement.

-- Catholic Charities of St. Paul and Minneapolis, Minneapolis (one location)
+- Catholic Charities of St. Paul and Minneapolis (one location)

 - Ortonville Area Health Services (one clinic)

 - Sartell Pediatrics (one clinic)